Acron

-Acron (Ἄκρων), son of Zeno of Elea, was a Greek physician born at Agrigentum (Gk.
-Acragas) in Magna Graecia.
+Acron (Ἄκρων), son of Xenon, was a Greek physician born at Agrigentum in Magna Graecia.

 Life

 The exact dates of Acron is not known; but, as he is mentioned as being contemporary with Empedocles, who died about the beginning of the Peloponnesian War, he must have lived in the fifth century BC.
 From Sicily he went to Athens and there opened a philosophical school (ἐσοφίστευεν).

 It is said that Acron was in that city during the great plague (430 BC) and that large fires kindled in the streets at his direction for the purpose of purifying the air proved of great service to several of the sick.
 There is, however, no mention of this in Thucydides, and if Empedocles or Simonides (d.
 467 BC) in fact wrote the epitaph on Acron, he may not have been in Athens during the plague.

 On Acron's return to his native country, the physician asked the senate for a spot of ground where he might build a family tomb.
 The request was refused at the suggestion of Empedocles, who conceived that such a grant for such a purpose would interfere with the principle of equality that he was anxious to establish at Agrigentum.
 Because the ironic epitaph on the "Acragantine Acron" is among the most replete jeux de mot on record, it so challenges translation that it will be given in Greek to preserve the paronomasia of the original: